Human Rights and Criminal Prosecutions: General Principles

 - The right to determination of the charge within a reasonable time by an independent and impartial tribunal established by law: Article 6(1);

-The House of Lords considered the issue of the accused's right to be present at his or her trial in the case of Jones 1 AC 1.
-It held that there was nothing in the ECtHR's case law to suggest that the trial of a criminal defendant held in absence, where he had been fully informed of the forthcoming trial and had chosen not to attend, was incompatible with Article 6.
+The House of Lords considered the issue of the accused's right to be present at their trial in the case of Jones 1 AC 1.
+It held that there was nothing in the ECtHR's case law to suggest that the trial of a criminal defendant held in absence, where they had been fully informed of the forthcoming trial and had chosen not to attend, was incompatible with Article 6.
 In that case, the House commended the principles outlined in the earlier decision of the Court of Appeal in Hayward QB 862.
-Lord Bingham endorsed the Court of Appeal's guidelines with two reservations: (1) the seriousness of the offence should not be considered - the principles would be the same whether the offence was serious or minor; and (2) even if the accused absconded voluntarily, it would generally be desirable that he or she should be represented.
+Lord Bingham endorsed the Court of Appeal's guidelines with two reservations: (1) the seriousness of the offence should not be considered - the principles would be the same whether the offence was serious or minor; and (2) even if the accused absconded voluntarily, it would generally be desirable that they should be represented.
 The decision in Jones was affirmed by the ECtHR: Jones v UK (2003) 37 E.H.R.R.
 CD 269.

 Section 11 Magistrates' Courts Act 1980, (as amended by section 54 Criminal Justice and Immigration Act 2008) makes provision for Magistrates to proceed to either trial or sentence in the absence of an accused, but introduces safeguards to ensure that the power is exercised in a way that would not be incompatible with Article 6.